Magic Kingdom Touring Plan

 This touring plan was created for those visiting Magic Kingdom.
 This touring plan is designed to be used for those visiting the park for a single day as well as for multiple days.
 Those visiting multiple Walt Disney World parks on the same day may also take advantage of this plan.

-Prior to visiting Walt Disney World, we recommend that you download the official Walt Disney World app on the App Store or the Google Play Store.
+Prior to visiting Walt Disney World, we recommend that you download the My Disney Experience app on the App Store or the Google Play Store.
 The app provides wait times, showtimes, a resort-wide map, and more.

 To ensure the attractions you're most interested in are prioritized, we suggest fully reviewing the information in this touring plan prior to using it.

-We recommend getting to the park turnstiles at least 45 minutes prior to park opening, especially during summer, U.S. holiday weekends, and other break periods.
-When you have entered the park, you can grab a guide map to help locate the park’s rides and attractions and to view showtimes as well as other details.
-If you download the official Walt Disney World app, this information and more can be accessed on it.
+We recommend getting to the park turnstiles at least 40 minutes prior to park opening, especially during summer, U.S. holiday weekends, and other break periods.
+Keep in mind that it may take up to an hour to arrive at the front gates from the parking booth.
+When you have entered the park, you can grab a guide map to help locate the park’s rides and attractions, view showtimes, and more.
+If you download the official My Disney Experience app, this information and more can be accessed on it.

 Tron Lightcycle vehicles race by onlookers